clockworkmartian/zig-roguelike/part-0/Readme.md

 For me this installed libtcod (and headers) for version 1.18.1.
 About a year old, not too bad.
 I will go with that for now.

-I'm going to be using the libtcod C API to keep things as basic as possible.
-I've read that Zig can use C++ APIs as well so that might be worth exploring in the future.
-To figure out how to use the C API I'm going to be using some previous years roguelike tutorial attempts in C and the `samples_c.c` that comes with the libtcod source for guidance.
+I'm going to be using the libtcod C API and use some previous years roguelike tutorial attempts in C and the `samples_c.c` that comes with the libtcod source for guidance, among other things.
+I'll try to note links in each part to websites I used to gain information.

 ## Vcpkg configuration